-The European Center for Constitutional and Human Rights is currently accepting applications for The Legal Training Program.
-This programme “offers young people with limited financial means and/or from underrepresented geographic and social backgrounds the chance to gain professional experience in human rights work”.
+The European Center for Constitutional and Human Rights is accepting applications for the Legal Training Program in Germany.
+The programme offers young people with limited financial means and/or from underrepresented geographic and social backgrounds the chance to gain professional experience in human rights work.

 - Course Level: This is a legal training programme.

 - Study Subject: The Legal Training Programme offers participants a unique platform for the theory and practice of international human rights law.

 - Nationality: All nationalities

 - Eligible Countries: The scholarship is open to all nationalities.
 For non-EU citizens, the final acceptance is dependent on the issuance of the appropriate visa.

 - Entrance Requirements: Applicants should be at an advanced stage of their education (ideally graduate studies or professional legal training, and should have above-average qualifications in law or another relevant field.